 Passive New York House

-IThe home was built around this concept, originating in Germany in the 1990s.
-The 1960 split level was no easy renovation to turn into a Passive House.
+Enhanced by retractable screens, the home was built around a unique concept, originating in Germany in the 1990s, The 1960 split level was no easy renovation to turn into a Passive House.
 The project took 18 months.
 However, homeowner, Veronique Lablanc, wanted to be sure the home would match the elegance and charm of the location itself.
 She worked with Andreas Benzing, New York architect, to perfect this home’s design.
 In addition, even though she would be selling the home after renovation, she proudly stated that she designed and furnished the home as if she were staying there.

 For instance, Benzing briefly discussed the passive concept as trying to minimize heat loss and maximize heat gain, but more characteristics are listed below: